Get Tech Tips

 Loosely defined, dirty sock syndrome is a smell that comes from an evaporator coil, especially when it first comes on or shifts from heat to cool.
 The smell comes from biological material that dries out on the coil when the system is off or in heat mode.

-Customers will notice this smell when it first comes on more than once it has been running a while and often describe it as smelling musty, moldy or like….. well…. dirty socks.
+Customers will notice this smell when it first comes on, typically not after it has been running a while.
+They often describe it as smelling musty, moldy, or like… well, dirty socks.

-Many have noticed that the occurrences appear to be increasing which some have attributed to porous recycled aluminum used in coils though this hasn't been proven.
+Many have noticed that the occurrences appear to be increasing, which some have attributed to porous recycled aluminum used in coils.
+However, that hasn't been proven.

 What Can be Done to Stop It?